 The answer to this question, like any associated with international service of process and evidence taking, is complex and varies among different countries.

 This is because the Convention requires the Hague Request to defer to the laws and procedural norms of the State in which they are to be executed.

-Read More of Must Exhibits to a Hague Evidence Request Be Translated?
+Read More of Do Exhibits to a Hague Evidence Request Need to be Translated?
 Here